 [Jurgen and Jean-Pierre (rightly) suggest that WMO metadata recommendations is not the place to provide guidance about INSPIRE compliance]

 RECOMMENDATION 3.2 The absence of gmd:resourceConstraints element shall be understood to imply that there are no restrictions placed on the use or access of the resource that described by the metadata record.
-However, it is recommended that ALL metadata records include information about the data policy – whether WMO Essential, WMO Additional or some custom data policy or the explicit statement that no conditions apply. [source: Jean-Pierre]
+However, it is recommended that ALL metadata records include information about the data policy – whether WMO Essential, WMO Additional, WMO Other or some custom data policy or the explicit statement that no conditions apply. [source: Jean-Pierre]

 The presence of a gmd:resourceConstraints/*/gmd:useLimitation/*/ ”No conditions apply” assertion shall be understood to imply that there are no restrictions placed on the use or access of the resource that described by the metadata record.